 What can KIT and SPLIT Days be used for?

-KIT and SPLIT days can be used for any work that enables a trainee to keep in touch with the workplace.
+KIT and SPLIT days can be used for any work that enables a PGDiT to keep in touch with the workplace.
 This may include clinical work, local or regional teaching, speciality-specific training courses, generic life support courses, supported return to training (SuppoRTT) courses, return-to-work courses, conferences, hospital induction or e-learning.
-It may be possible to use study leave to undertake work deemed appropriate for KIT and SPLIT day usage., following the study leave process.
-The work must be mutually agreed in advance, ideally at the Pre-Absence or Initial Return meetings as part of the SuppoRTT process, between the educational supervisor/training programme director and the trainee.
-If applicable, the level of clinical responsibility of the trainee must also be mutually agreed in advance of them undertaking any clinical work.
+It may be possible to use study leave funding to undertake work deemed appropriate for KIT and SPLIT day usage.
+These expenses need to be recouped by the study leave budget through Accent Leave Manager (ALM), following the study leave process.
+The work must be mutually agreed in advance, ideally at the Absence Planning or Initial Return meetings as part of the SuppoRTT process, between the educational supervisor/training programme director and the PGDiT.
+If applicable, the level of clinical responsibility of the PGDiT must also be mutually agreed in advance of them undertaking any clinical work.
 A high level of supervision is strongly recommended if the trainee has been away from the workplace for more than three months.

 When can KIT and SPLIT Days be used?